SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 Delete Scratch Orgs
 -------------------

-If an org defined in the keychain has created a scratch org, delete the scratch org but leave the configuration to regenerate it in the keychain.
+If an org defined in the keychain has created a scratch org, you can delete the scratch org but leave the configuration in the keychain to reuse it later.

 .. code-block:: console